lume/lume/README.md

 If you prefer imperative JavaScript, you can also use the imperative JavaScript API.

-Infamous' "mixed mode" let's us combine traditional HTML elements with new ones that render to WebGL (powered by Three.js), which means we can render traditional elements and 3D objects like spheres and cubes (and soon any 3D model) together in the same 3D space (with lighting and shadow not just on the WebGL objects, but on the DOM elements too!).
+Lume's "mixed mode" let's us combine traditional HTML elements with new ones that render to WebGL (powered by Three.js), which means we can render traditional elements and 3D objects like spheres and cubes (and soon any 3D model) together in the same 3D space (with lighting and shadow not just on the WebGL objects, but on the DOM elements too!).

-Unlike traditional CSS `box-shadow` which is flat and boring, with Infamous we can give UIs **_real_** shadows!
+Unlike traditional CSS `box-shadow` which is flat and boring, with Lume we can give UIs **_real_** shadows!
 [See for yourself!](https://codepen.io/trusktr/pen/rpegZR)

-Infamous is built on the [Web Component standards](https://www.w3.org/standards/techs/components#w3c_all), making it possible to write 3D scenes declaratively using custom HTML elements, regardless of which view layer you prefer.
+Lume is built on the [Web Component standards](https://www.w3.org/standards/techs/components#w3c_all), making it possible to write 3D scenes declaratively using custom HTML elements, regardless of which view layer you prefer.
 This makes it possible for you write